Biden spending plans at risk without trillions in tax hikes: White House budget chief

 The budget blueprint projects a $1.8 trillion federal deficit for fiscal 2022, which would be down from $3 trillion-plus deficits in 2020 and 2021 amid a surge of coronavirus-related spending.

-The administration doesn’t want to see cuts to mandatory programs like Medicare and social security — programs that budget analysts across the political spectrum agree are the key drivers of an ever-expanding national debt, Ms. Young said.
+The administration doesn’t want to see cuts to mandatory programs like Medicare and Social Security — programs that budget analysts across the political spectrum agree are the key drivers of an ever-expanding national debt, Ms. Young said.

 “We are reducing the deficit, but as you know we have an aging society — which is part of the structural growth in spending we’re not addressing,” she said.
 “We don’t think we should be cutting Social Security and Medicare at this time.”